MLDemon: Deployment Monitoring for Machine Learning Systems: Algorithms

 \section{Algorithms}

 We present \textsc{MLDemon} along with two baselines.
-The first baseline, \textsc{Periodic Querying} (PQ), is a simple non-adaptive policy that periodically queries according to a predetermined cyclical schedule.
-The second baseline, \textsc{Request-and-Reverify} (RR) \cite{yu2018request}, is the previous state-of-art to our problem (code sketch in Alg. \ref{alg:RR}).
+The first baseline, \textsc{Periodic Querying} (PQ), is a simple non-adaptive policy that periodically queries labels in batches according to a predetermined schedule.
+The second baseline, \textsc{Request-and-Reverify} (RR), proposed in \cite{yu2018request}, is the previous state-of-art to our problem (code sketch in Alg. \ref{alg:RR}).
 All of the policies run in constant space and amortized constant time --- an important requirement for a scalable long-term monitoring system.
-Intuitively, for the deployment monitoring problem, adaptive policies can adjust the sampling rate based on the anomaly scores from the feature-based detector.
-PQ is non-adaptive while RR only adapts to the anomaly score. \textsc{MLDemon}, in comparison, uses both anomaly information and some infrequent surveillance labeling to improve performance.